tomtzook/frc-learn-docs/deployment.md

 - The compilation of the code failed.
   - Either the _build_ task failed to download dependencies (they either don't exist, or the computer is not connected to the internet)
   - Or the code actually has compilation errors in it (in that case, fix the errors.
 A list of them will be shown in the output of the task)
+  - And there could be other kinds of problems.

 The example below shows a failure to connect to the RoboRIO